SonarSource/sonar-php/doc/CFG.md

 #### Impossible paths from `finally`

-Because we are building using bottom-up approach, we will construct `finally` block before we construct the block for the `try` body.
+Because we are building using bottom-up approach, we will construct the `finally` block before we construct the block for the `try` body.
 This `finally` block will have two successors:

 1. "exceptional" successor representing the path for the unhandled exception connecting it to the outer `finally` clause or  `END` block.
 2.  "normal" successor to the statement following the `try` statement.